 The Easiest Homemade Spaghetti Sauce

-It’s almost as easy as using the store-bought kind.
-It really is!
+It’s truly almost as easy as using the store-bought kind.
 Especially because even when I was purchasing a ready made sauce I found myself adding extra herbs and seasonings to make it even better.
-(I know, I know.
-You may think that’s not necessary but I’m a little extra about my food, okay?
-So let’s not act all surprised.)

 This is a very easy recipe to double so before you start cooking consider how much sauce you think you’ll really need.